pallad-ts/config/docs/guides/validation-from-ci.md

 2) Are you running migration from CI?
 Then your CI already has the access to application environment so that's not a problem.
 3) If none of above points is feasible for you then you can skip this step and there is nothing wrong with that!
 That's just your choice :)

-## What about providing secrets for tasks in kuberneters or other container management solutions?
+## What about providing secrets for tasks in kubernetes or other container management solutions?
 I guess we're talking about approach of having task definition with env variables injected, mapped values from secret storages etc.

 I just simply don't like this approach since it is more error-prone.